Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 80 **Good things ahead!**
-- DAY: Wednesday, i woke up and went to work,class, talked to Mom, we went to walmart and DT...
+- DAY: Wednesday, i woke up and went to class, work and talked to Mom, we went to CSU and voluntereed...
 Had a productive day! :)

 asking for the grace to see all the 90% good that i am doing and not care for 10% that evil pushes on me.
 Happy 4th month Ivy!I will succeed this year in Jesus name!